Draw Floor Plans on Paper

 If it hasn't come naturally to put in doors and windows as you do put them in how.

-More paper based home design tools
+More hand drawing home design tools

 The following pages might also be useful: Floor plan symbols, Blueprint symbols, Free Floor Plan Software